-- If the provisionally accepted student fails to meet one or any part of a requirement, the student will be denied full acceptance. - Applicants failing to meet "clinical affiliate" requirements will be denied full acceptance and not considered for admission the following year.
+- If the provisionally accepted student fails to meet one or any requirement, the student will be denied. - Applicants failing to meet "clinical affiliate" requirements will be denied full acceptance and not considered for admission the following year.
 See Clinical Affiliate Requirements and the Compliance Policy for Clinical Placement in this document.